-We report in a separate Annual Audit Report, available from the Audit Scotland website, the most significant assessed risks of material misstatement that we identified and our judgements thereon.
+We report in our Annual Audit Report the most significant assessed risks of material misstatement that we identified and our judgements thereon.

-Responsibilities of the Responsible Financial Officer and Orkney and Shetland Valuation Joint Board for the financial statements
+Responsibilities of the Treasurer and Orkney and Shetland Valuation Joint Board for the financial statements

 As explained more fully in the Statement of Responsibilities, the Treasurer is responsible for the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework, and for such internal control as the Treasurer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.